-BET Characterization of Surface Area, Pore Size, Porosity
+BET Characterization of Specific Surface Area, Pore Size, Porosity

-Starting from $79 per sample, MSE Supplies offers professional BET Surface Area, Pore Size, Porosity Characterization Service using Quantachrome SI and Micromeritics ASAP 2460 or similar instrument.
+Starting from $95 per sample, MSE Analytical Services offer professional BET Surface Area, Pore Size, Porosity Characterization Service using Quantachrome SI or Micromeritics ASAP 2460.

 * Note: D

 Please contact our scientists to discuss your sample BET pore size, porosity, and surface area characterization requirements.
 Email: email@example.com

 The BET (Brunauer, Emmett and Teller) theory is commonly used to evaluate the gas adsorption data and generate a specific surface area result expressed in units of area per mass of sample (m2/g).
 The technique is referenced by several standard organizations such as ISO, USP and ASTM.

 This method is widely used for most materials, but is most reliable for materials with a Type II or Type IV isotherm with sufficient level of interaction between the adsorbate gas and the surface.
 For materials with other types of isotherms, the BET theory may not apply for various reasons and therefore should be treated with caution.

 Prior to analysis, the sample must be preconditioned to remove physically bonded impurities from the surface of the powder in a process called degassing or outgassing.
 This is typically accomplished by applying elevated temperature to the sample in conjunction with vacuum or continuously flowing inert gas.
 This process must be carefully controlled and monitored in order to generate the most accurate and repeatable results.